Is Coconut Oil Good for Chapped Lips? Or the Opposite?

 Additionally, its anti-inflammatory properties can help to soothe any redness or irritation caused by dryness.

 Overall, if you're looking for a natural and effective way to treat chapped lips, olive oil is definitely worth considering.
-Roship oil, squalane oil and avocado oil are also recommended for use on the face.
+Roship oil, squalane oil, almond oil, avocado oil and castor oil are also recommended for use on the face.

 All in all, virgin coconut oil can be a great way to naturally heal dry and chapped lips and dry skin.

 Not only does it provide nourishing moisture to cracked skin but its anti-inflammatory properties can help reduce redness and irritation caused by chapping as well!
-The benefits of coconut oil are limitless!
+The benefits of coconut oil in lip balm are limitless!

 Plus there's no need to worry about any harsh chemicals or additives when using coconut oil - just pure goodness straight from nature's pantry!